celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

     broadcast(<Preprepare, Hc, 0, V, nil>)
   }

-// When receiving a preprepare from a proposer participants will vote for the
+// When we see a preprepare from a proposer participants will vote for the
 // value (if valid) by sending a prepare message.
 upon: m ← <Preprepare, Hc, Rd, V, RCC> ∈ Msgs && m from proposer(Hc, Rd) && Sc = AcceptRequest
   if (Rd > 0 && validRCC(V, RCC)) || (Rd = 0 && RCC = nil)  {